Clinical Training and Interprofessional Education

 Interprofessional education and training across OACA

-The Center for Bioethics helps students, professionals, policy makers, and the public confront and understand ethical issues in health, health care, new biomedical technologies, the environment, and the life sciences.
+Helping students, professionals, policy makers, and the public confront and understand ethical issues in health, health care, new biomedical technologies, the environment, and the life sciences.

-The Institute for Molecular Virology (IMV) seeks to improve the health of the citizens of Minnesota through education, outreach, and research (basic, clinical, and translational).
+Seeking to improve the health of the citizens of Minnesota through education, outreach, and research (basic, clinical, and translational).